JirkaDellOro/Code1/Lecture/L00_Prerequisites.md

 ## What?

-- What find out what the different software might be used for.
+- What?
+Find out what the different software might be used for.